Getting a Vietnam Visa: an experience that left us feeling the most lost we felt during our entire time abroad.

 Time and Cost for Vietnam E-Visa:

-The Cost of Vietnam Visa for US citizens: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
+Vietnam EVisa Cost breakdown for US citizens: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
 In total, it cost us over $200 without even factoring in food and drink.
 Crazy.
 If we had applied through other companies, we could have gotten two visas in four hours for under $75!

-Consulates: Vietnam has consulates in Cambodia (Phnom Penh, Sihanoukville, Batambang), Thailand (Bangkok and Khon Kaen), or the USA (Washington DC, Houston, San Francisco).
-As we learned, you can get your visas quickly in these places.
-So, if you know you want to go to Vietnam, you can save yourself some stress by bringing your passport to one of these consulates.
+- Consulates: As we learned, you can get your visas quickly in these places.
+Potentially even the same day.
+If you know you want to go to Vietnam, you can save yourself some stress by bringing your passport to one of these consulates.

 Want to know exactly what we brought for 5 months abroad in 3 very different climates?
 See the complete breakdown of what we brought here.